 No matter how much money you make, there always seems to be some financial problem lurking nearby.
 There always seems to be some emergency that requires more money than you have on hand to take care of.

 The car breaks down, the pipe upstairs bursts, the kid’s tuition becomes due, you get a shutoff notice for the gas bill, and the problem cannot be put off.
 What do you do?
 Where do you turn?
+Are there any quick solutions for getting cash?
 Certainly, you can’t sit in a house with no gas or electric.
 You also probably don’t want to let that pipe keep leaking in your home.
 Here are some options that may be available to you.

 Depending on where you work, you may have several financial resources available to you.